dishwasher-detergent/appwrite-nextjs-starter/README.md

 To enable GitHub authentication in your Appwrite project:

-1. 🔗 Go to your [GitHub Developer Settings](https://github.com/settings/developers) and create a new OAuth App.
+1. 🔗 Go to your [GitHub Developer Settings](https://github.com/settings/apps) and create a new App.

 2. 🔄 Set the **Authorization callback URL** to: